Last Updated on

 Now that the parade has entered the church, they all turn around and match right out for the real parade.

-At first I was taken aback by these folks, but they are not what you think they are.
-They represent penitents who are repenting for their sins.
+At first we were taken aback by these folks, but they are not what you might think.
+These cloaked characters represent penitents who are repenting for their sins.
 They wear the hood to hide their identity.

 Each village has a brass band that provides a soundtrack for the procession.